leekangsan/pinyinpod/README.md

 If you really need to use CC-CEDICT dictionary data (e.g., as a customer deliverable), you should rename the dictionary file from `cedict_ts.u8` to something like `vocab-cmn-cedict-data.txt` (anything with the `vocab-cmn-` prefix will do); then, move it to the `pinyinbase` folder.

-**The Pinyinbase Schema is pinyin-optimized for JSON search.** PFFYDICT is pinyin-optimized for relational database search.
+**The Pinyinbase Schema is pinyin-optimized for JSON or NoSQL search.** PFFYDICT is pinyin-optimized for relational database search.
 SQLite?
 MySQL?
 MariaDB?
 Then, try PFFYDICT:

   + PFFYDICT Dictionary Schema
     + https://github.com/pffy/pffydict